faizu396/sm64ll-desktop/README.md

 Just python 3.
 The rest of the packages will automatically be installed.

 ## Linux installation
-1.download latest release and unpack it
+1. Download Source Code zip and unpack
-2.Double-click setup and click "run in terminal"
+2. Open the folder in terminal
+3. Run `sudo chmod 777 setup.sh` and `./setup.sh`

 ## Usage
 ### Running on Linux

-type in terminal `python3 launcher.py` (you must be in launcher directory)
+Type in terminal `python3 launcher.py` (you must be in laucnher directory) or
-or
-doubleclick  on `launcher.py`
+Use the application from the games menu

 ### Using it